foldda/charian/README.md

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.

-In contrast to the traditional approach of building custom, data-model-dependent pipelines, Charian [simplifies and unifies data communication between collaborative programs](#the-big-picture), by allowing flexible cross-program data exchange using only generic data exchange methods and protocols.
+When used in cross-program data exchange, in contrast to the traditional approach of building custom, data-model-dependent pipelines, Charian serialization allows flexible cross-program data exchange using only generic data exchange methods and protocols, resulting in much simplified and efficient data communication between collaborative programs.
+Indeed, Charian opens the door towards [universal data exchange](#the-big-picture).

-Charian API is implemented in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java) in this repo.
+In this repo, Charian API is implemented in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java).
 These implementations are clones of each other, meaning they share a near-identical programming design/structure/naming convention.
 Below we'll use the C# API as an example to explain Charian's concept and usage pattern.

 ## Inside the API